 This idea is simply perfection for a modern poolside bash.
 Tip: Add lighting or floating candles to make sure the display shines after dark.

 Now, if you look closely, you'll see that these are actually paper lanterns—but don't fret.
 You can easily DIY this design using balloons.
 We love the ombré-like colors and asymmetrical design as a backdrop for your photo booth or entire reception.

 If you and your groom are known as party animals, this is the look for you.
 This wedding looks like pure fun.
 (We're going to ahead and assume it was a ball)

 Pop 'em up over the dessert table for an extra sweet treat.

 A colorful V makes for the perfect ceremony backdrop or photo op moment.

 Now this is how you exit in style.

-Following the ceremony, lead the way to the reception by lining the walkway with dozens of round, white balloons hanging from strings decorated with fresh greenery.
+Following the ceremony, lead the way to the reception by lining the walkway with dozens of round white balloons hanging from strings and decorated with fresh greenery.